 If the bottle ring is screwed on too tightly, air can’t enter the bottle and balance the pressure inside, which makes it very difficult for your baby to extract milk through suction.
 Very quickly your baby will give up.

-As an adult, we often forget that feeding is not simply an act of nourishment for babies, but it is an intensely emotional connection between baby and his carer (be that his mother, father, grandparent or babysitter).
+As an adult, we often forget that feeding is not simply an act of nourishment for babies, but it is an intensely emotional connection between baby and carer (be that their mother, father, grandparent or babysitter).

 Feeding, whether breastfeeding or bottle feeding, helps your baby feel secure, safe and loved, knowing their needs are being met.